Cindy’s Newsletter for Gift Shop Managers | May 15, 2024 💮

 Friend or foe: External gift shop management company

-Let’s tackle a controversial topic: gift shop management companies.
-Several of these companies like Hydra Health, CloverKey, and Lori’s are actively running hospital gift shops across the country.
-We’ve heard readers respond to them saying, “They are not good and take our jobs.”
-We’ve also heard, “They were good and saved our gift shop from closing.”
-Sometimes, both situations can be true.
+Let’s tackle a controversial topic: full-service gift shop management companies.
+Several of these companies like Hydra Health, CloverKey, Nurture Gift Shops, and Lori’s are actively running hospital gift shops across the country.
+We’ve heard readers respond saying, “They are taking our jobs.”
+We’ve also heard, “They saved our gift shop from closing.”
+Sometimes, both situations can be true!

 In March, we shared an article from Retail TouchPoints (Feb 2024) about Hydra Health and their ‘acquisition’ of the shops at Geisinger Henry Cancer Center in Wilkes-Barre and Penn Hospital in Philadelphia.
 If you missed it, here’s the article.
 The article has stirred up discussion around its content and the nature of said companies, rightly so.